A creamy, healthy chip dip that combines everything you love about onion dip and guacamole.

 - 1 teaspoon onion powder

-- 3 large green onion, sliced thin (both the green and white part)
+- 3 green onions large, sliced thin (both the green and white part)

 - Combine the lemon juice and avocado in a medium bowl.
 Mix well.